achamuah/edge-ai-suites/metro-ai-suite/smart-parking/docs/user-guide/how-to-deploy-with-helm.md

 The following are options to help you resolve issues with the sample application.

-### Deploying with Intel GPU K8S Extension on ITEP
+### Deploying with Intel GPU K8S Extension on Intel® Tiber™ Edge Platform

-If you're deploying a GPU based pipeline (example: with VA-API elements like `vapostproc`, `vah264dec` etc., and/or with `device=GPU` in `gvadetect` in `config.json`) with Intel GPU k8s Extension on ITEP, ensure to set the below details in the file `helm/values.yaml` appropriately in order to utilize the underlying GPU.
+If you're deploying a GPU based pipeline (example: with VA-API elements like `vapostproc`, `vah264dec` etc., and/or with `device=GPU` in `gvadetect` in `config.json`) with Intel GPU k8s Extension on Intel® Tiber™ Edge Platform, ensure to set the following details in the file `helm/values.yaml` appropriately in order to utilize the underlying GPU.
 ```sh
 gpu:
   enabled: true